smuellerDD/libkcapi/README.md

   crypto API RNGs.
 It shall allow users a similar operation as a `cat /dev/hwrand` call.

+* kcapi-enc: This tool provides command line access to the symmetric ciphers of the kernel crypto API.
+It is conceptually similar to the openssl enc tool.

+* kcapi-dgst: To generate message digests and keyed message digests using the kernel crypto API ciphers, this command line tool can be used.
+It is conceptually similar to openssl dgst.

 These applications do not depend on any user space library other than the C-lib.